 Master: 08/08/1906 John Henry Tonkin

 24/10/1911 Richard Richards

 On 07/08/1912 she was transferred to Falmouth, and her Penzance registration was cancelled.
-[Her Falmouth registration has not yet traced.]
+[Her Falmouth registration has not yet been traced.]

 Work in progress; Tony Pawlyn : Created January 2016.
 Last amended 18 June 2019.